 Mixed-Media Biking: 1/2-Day to 3-Day Trips

 Take a run at Ride Whiskey Run Mountain Bike Trails.
 The trails are open all year and feature more than 10 miles of single-track, two-way trails designed for beginner to intermediate difficulty.
 Choose your difficulty level, or try them all.
-Depending on your endurance and skill level, Whiskey Run may entertain you for a half or a full day.
-If you’re looking for a new challenge, head back to Hwy 101 and 2 miles north to Winchester Mountain Bike Trails, with 16+ miles of mostly intermediate trails.
+Depending on your endurance and skill level, Whiskey Run may entertain you for a half- or full-day.
+If you’re looking for a new challenge, head back to Hwy 101 and 2 miles north to Winchester Mountain Bike Trails for 16+ miles of mostly intermediate trails.
 After your ride, head to Bandon Old Town and replenish your carbs at Bandon Brewing Company.
 Pizza and beer (and bike riding) go hand-in-hand!

 DAY 3: BONUS BEACH RIDE